-Use the following worksheet to help you and your design team self-assess how well you implemented, evaluated, and refined the implementation of your solution.
+Use the following form to help you and your design team self assess how well you implemented, evaluated, and refined the implementation of your solution.
+Consider the following criteria below and discuss with your team to self assess and then plan for the future.

 Scaling Up Outstanding Score = 3 Intermediate Score = 2 Emerging Score = 1 Score Discover and Interpret We collected sufficient and diverse data, both qualitative and quantitative, to inform our efforts.
 We interpreted our data and identified patterns and trends.
 We did a fair job in collecting data.
 We did some interpretation of our data and identified some patterns and trends.
-We did a fair job in collecting data.
-We did some interpretation of our data and identified some patterns and trends.
 We conducted a very brief review of our data.
 We could benefit from additional collection.
 Ideating and Developing Your Solution We worked together to generate solutions based on a deeper understanding of our current context and best practice.
 As a team, we developed a solution that could be tested in our district.
 We ideated or brainstormed solutions.
 However, the brainstorm was not based on a deeper understanding of context and/or best practice.
-We did develop a solution but not everyone was involved and it wasn't based on informed Discovery and Interpret or based on the ideas we brainstormed.
+We did develop a solution but not everyone was involved and it wasn't based on informed discovery or based on the ideas we brainstormed.
 We did not fully Ideate.
 Ideation was not based on an understanding of context or best practice.
 We didn't develop an informed solution and only a few people from our district were actually involved in developing it.
 The solution was only ready for limited testing or no testing at all.
 Testing Your Solution We completed testing of our solution for (at least) two cycles.
 We monitored leading indicators to understand how well it worked or did not work.
 From our analysis, we modified our solution.
 We also engaged stakeholders along the way to ensure their feedback was included in the testing.
 We completed testing for one cycle.
 We did some monitoring against leading indicators, but it was limited.
 We may have modified our solution, but modification wasn't necessarily based on full information.
 We involved some, but not many, stakeholders in testing.
-We did not complete testing for our solution and need to think more deeply about how we can better test including developing and monitoring indicators, modifying based on results from indicators, and involving stakeholders in testing.
+We did not complete testing for our solution and need to think more deeply about how we can better test, including developing and monitoring indicators, modifying based on results from indicators, and involving stakeholders in testing.
 Total Score